dankamongmen/scblockchain/README.md

 filename containing the new member's public key, and an arbitrary JSON-encoded payload.
 Use double quotes to enclose the payload.

+Use of the `member` command requires a private key having been loaded with the `-u` option.

 ## Key operations

 ### Generating ECDSA material